slappforge/lambda-debugging-workshops/java-debugging/README.md

 ![SQS Publish Permission](images/policy-editor.PNG "SQS Publish Permission")

-Then save the policy by giving it a name such as SQSWritePolicyAll, and then back in the Lambda function configuration you should be able to see this policy being applied, once you refresh your page.
+Then save the policy by giving it a name such as **SQSWritePolicyAll**, and then back in the Lambda function configuration you should be able to see this policy being applied, once you refresh your page.

 ![Effective Permission](images/effective-permission.PNG "Effective Permission")

 ### Create a test event

-To invoke the Lambda function, create a new Test Event on the Lambda console with a sample input string (e.g. “Hello World”) as shown below.
+To invoke the Lambda function, create a new **Test Event** on the Lambda console with a sample input string (e.g. `"Hello World"`) as shown below.

 ![Create Test Event](images/test-event.PNG "Create Test Event")